 Odd Functions: Symmetry about the Origin

 Odd functions are symmetrical about the origin.
-This means that if you rotate the graph 180 degrees about the origin, it will look exactly the same.
+Which means this means that if you rotate the graph 180 degrees about the origin, it will look exactly the same.
 Another way to visualize this is to imagine folding the graph along the x-axis and then along the y-axis.
-If the graph overlaps itself after these two folds, the function is odd.
+Think about it: if the graph overlaps itself after these two folds, the function is odd.
 Examples of odd functions include f(x) = x^3, f(x) = sin(x), and f(x) = x.

 Functions That Are Neither Even Nor Odd

 If a function's graph does not exhibit symmetry about the y-axis or the origin, it is neither even nor odd.
-Most functions fall into this category.
+Plus, most functions fall into this category.
 Examples include f(x) = x^2 + x and f(x) = e^x.

 Using Known Properties of Functions